shiroyasha/blog-source/source/posts/sinatra-app-with-rspec.html.md

 bundle install --path vendor/bundle
 ```

-Then we can init RSpec in for project.
+Then we can initialize RSpec in for project.
 The following command should create an `.rspec` and a `spec/spec_helper.rb` file.

 ``` sh
 bundle exec rspec --init